There were a

 Another format offered by More Music Productions was called "The Great

 Hits" and was a more contemporary format, similar to what

 Drake-Chenault was offering with "XT-40" or "Solid Gold."
 The

 voice overs seemed more energetic and less robotic than the

 Drake-Chenault formats.
 Once again, I'm not familiar with any

 local central Illinois stations airing the format.
-The station
+The

 used on the demo was KIOQ in Bishop, California.